thyme676/SliPi/README.md

 # SliPi
 Hardware accelerated slideshow for the Raspberry Pi using the Pi3d library.

+Copyright © 2018 Mark Williams
+Also feel free to submit an issue!

 ## Installing
 After cloning repo install the requirements with:
 `pip3 install -r requirements.txt`